 5. Start With Small Changes

-Making your own cleansers and face scrubs is one thing but if you are like me you’ll probably end up buying items like lipsticks and foundation.
+Making your own cleansers and face scrubs is one thing but if you are like me you’ll probably end up buying items like lipliners, lipsticks, and foundation.

 Rather than throwing them all out and starting from scratch, make small, sustainable changes in your routine.